mulesoft-assets/template-sfdc2sieb-account-aggregation/README.md

 ## Siebel Considerations <a name="siebelconsiderations"/>

-There may be a few things that you need to know regarding Siebel, in order for this template to work.
+There may be a few things that you need to know regarding Siebel for this template to work.

-This Anypoint Template may be using date time/timestamp fields from the Siebel in order to do comparisons and take further actions.
+This Anypoint Template may be using date time/timestamp fields from the Siebel to do comparisons and take further actions.
-While the template handles the time zone by sending all such fields in a neutral time zone, it can not find out on its on the time zone in which the Siebel instance is on.
+While the template handles the time zone by sending all such fields in a neutral time zone, it cannot discover the time zone in which the Siebel instance is on.
-It will be up to the user of this template to provide such information.
-To find out more about Siebel time zones please check the following [link](http://docs.oracle.com/cd/B40099_02/books/Fundamentals/Fund_settingoptions3.html)
+It is up to the user of this template to provide such information.
+For more about Siebel time zones, see [link](http://docs.oracle.com/cd/B40099_02/books/Fundamentals/Fund_settingoptions3.html)